Exhibition of dailycards from 2016 at Entretempo Kitchen Gallery in Berlin.

 Here they are in early 2016 after having removed them from the bedroom wall.

 In 2016 the project continued but with some changes.
-Cards would be posted to my social media feeds 7 at a time correlating to the beginning with Friday and ending on Thursday.
-Each week would be limited to a set of colors that I would choose at the start of each set.
-The following is of week 40 with light yellow, dark green, black and pink as a background.
+Cards would be posted to my social media feeds 7 at a time, beginning Friday and ending on Thursday.
+Each week was limited to a set of colors that I would choose at the start of each week.

 The project continues in 2017.
 I have made some more changes and wrote about them in a couple of posts on my blog.